Bounded Exponential Sums with Multiplicative Coefficients

-This perspective unifies and generalises many earlier results by showing that cancellation in exponential sums is intimately tied to the `distance' between \( f \) and such structured functions, and was recently used by de la Bret{\`e}che and Granville \cite{de2022exponential} to continue the study of these exponential sums over minor arcs. \bigbreak This paper investigates the most extreme version of this cancellation phenomenon, namely when $S_f\bra{\al,x}$ is bounded.
+This perspective unifies and generalises many earlier results by showing that cancellation in exponential sums is intimately tied to the `distance' between \( f \) and such structured functions, and was recently used by La Bret{\`e}che and Granville \cite{de2022exponential} to continue the study of these exponential sums over minor arcs. \bigbreak This paper investigates the most extreme version of this cancellation phenomenon, namely when $S_f\bra{x,\al}$ is bounded.
 This is motivated by work on \emph{discrepancy} problems, in particular Tao's solution to the Erdős Discrepancy Problem \cite{tao2015erdos}. \smallbreak The Erdős Discrepancy Problem was a long-standing conjecture of Erdős \cite{erdos}, which states that for \emph{any} \( f: \mathbb{N} \to \{-1, +1\} \), the discrepancy